 Fighting Nazi Occupation makes an important distinctuion between military formations that would fight as commandos or guerrillas during the anti-invasion campaign and civilians who would mount a resistance after military operations had ceased and the country was under enemy occupation.

 In recent years, the Auxiliary Units of the War Office have been popularly labelled as the 'British Resistance Organisation'.
 This is a fundamental misunderstanding of their role and has created a modern, romanticised, myth.
 Fact and fiction has merged in what is a justifiable pride in the work of these men and women.
 Confusion has been increased by most modern accounts have been written 'bottom up', relying heavily on the testimony of local volunteers who were not necessarily given an accurate rationale for their work.
-In some cases there has also been a deliberate attempt to distance the memory of their service from that of the Home Guard, as a consequence of the distorted impression presented by the popular Dad's Army TV series.
+In some cases there has also been a deliberate attempt to distance the memory of their service from that of the Home Guard and play up the drama of the Auxiliary Units, as a consequence of the distorted impression presented by the popular Dad's Army TV series.

 The distinction between military commandos and a resistance organisation is more than semantics and was of fundamental importance to military thinking in 1940.
 As a signatory to the 1907 Hague Convention, Britain was committed to fighting a war using men who would fight in uniform and carry weapons openly.
 The Auxiliary Units were under the control of the War Office and were expected to follow these rules.
 Indeed they were specifically instructed not to be organised as a resistance.
 General Paget (Chief of Staff, Home Forces) forcefully made the point that the Auxiliary Units operations were not 'sabotage' (which was interpreted as having an underhand quality) but instead the acts of demolition on airfields etc were to be considered as normal military operations.
 It is the use of the underground 'hides' or Operational Bases in this role that have provided the Auxiliary Units with their mystique.
 These were not an original part of Auxiliary Unit methodology but were a practical means of buying them a few extra days of survival in the war zone.